What matters operationally

 Practical route-planning checklist

-• Pedestrianised or bus-gated streets → Identify legal loading points and exact time windows; align arrival to start-of-window.
+- Pedestrianised or bus-gated streets → Identify the legal loading point and the exact time window before the move day.

-• Resident zones or pay-and-display streets → Arrange a visitor permit or temporary bay suspension to keep the van within short carry distance.
+- Resident zones or paid bays → Arrange permits or approvals in advance to keep the van within a short carry distance.

-• Peak commuter or event traffic → Shift departure outside peaks and set an alternate approach to protect the loading window.
+- Peak commuter or event traffic → Shift departure outside the busiest periods and keep a secondary approach ready.

 Apply neighbourhood context